kwon37xi/replication-datasource-boot/README.md

 # Replication DataSource for Spring Boot 2

+You will see how to route database connections to the master DB and the slave DBs with Spring's `@Transactional(readOnly=true|false)` in this example code.

-You can see the basic idea of replication routing datasource in [Java (Spring & Non Spring) replication-datasource project](https://github.com/kwon37xi/replication-datasource).
+You can find the basic idea of replication routing datasource in [Java (Spring & Non Spring) replication-datasource project](https://github.com/kwon37xi/replication-datasource).

-This is an example of Spring Boot 2 with `LazyConnectionDataSourceProxy` + `AbstractRoutingDataSource`.
+This is an example for Spring Boot 2 with `LazyConnectionDataSourceProxy` + `AbstractRoutingDataSource`.

 ## Configuration for Spring boot 2